Super Therm® ceramic insulation developed with NASA

 Finding the right compounds that will continue to insulate when formulated into a coating is the result of 30 years of R&D. Yearning to find individual compounds that will combine together and insulate to form a heat shield from all 3 heat waves, this ultimately reduces heat load.

 The creation of Super Therm® was conceived by J.E. when trying to develop a heat shield for space shuttles using advanced ceramic insulation technology that resisted extreme heat fluctuations could be more easily managed.
+J.E. was a specialist ceramics speaker for NASA in Chicago in 1995 regarding Super Therm®.

 After 30 years and over 3400 ceramic compounds, it was found which compounds actually do work in any environment, mixed with other compounds that will improve the performance, which compounds are good for radiation heat in the ambient atmosphere, which work over high temperature surfaces to block and hold heat and which are good for fire control.
 Ultimately 4 ceramics with the greatest ability of radiation reflection and the smallest heat conductivity were ultimately selected to go into the secret sauce of Super Therm® High Performance Insulation Coating.